 - Market the timber to make sure you're getting a fair price

 - Recommend a logger who has the right gear and experience for the work you want to be done

 Many landowners also get foresters to put together a more comprehensive management plan.
 A good plan will usually include an inventory, identification of key habitats, a clear description of your objectives and strategy for achieving them, and a near-term action plan.
 Implementing a plan likely also means the forester will help you with boundary lines, road building, and improving wildlife habitat.

 Some landowners formalize their forester connection over a long-term property management agreement.
 Much like a pediatrician takes responsibility for the health of your children, including wellness checks, vaccinations, early detection, and treatment of illness, a forester can monitor your woods and guide you through the actions to keep your forest healthy.

 The most important thing to remember when hiring any service professional is that they will be working for you.
 So make sure to choose someone that listens to you, understands what you need, and with whom you can build a good working relationship.
 It's not uncommon for a good forester relationship to start with a single project, and develop into a long-term connection with the land as it passes from one generation of owners to the next.

 This is an important role and so it's always important to check a forester's qualification.
 Ask if they are registered with a professional association and don't be afraid to check education credentials and references.
 A good forester will also carry appropriate liability insurance.

 If you are ready to find a forester start by asking your friends and neighbors to suggest someone they have worked with.
-If your property is located in Georgia, Maryland, Pennsylvania, West Virginia, or Wisconsin, WoodsCamp can also help you connect with a local network of foresters.
+If your property is located in Maryland, Pennsylvania, West Virginia, Vermont, Massachusetts, or New York; WoodsCamp can also help you connect with a local network of foresters who can help get you enrolled in qualifying programs.